Financial Transactions and Reports Analysis Centre of Canada: Reports

+Virtual currency reporting obligations were phased in under amendments effective June 2020 (registration as a money services business) and June 2021 (added record-keeping and originator-identification requirements).

 Oversight

 FINTRAC reports to the Parliament of Canada through the Minister of Finance.
 Section 72(2) of the Proceeds of Crime (Money Laundering and Terrorist Financing) Act also mandates audits of FINTRAC by the Privacy Commissioner of Canada every two years.

 Since 2019 its national security and intelligence activities are subject to oversight by the National Security and Intelligence Review Agency and the National Security and Intelligence Committee of Parliamentarians.

+The Financial Action Task Force (FATF)'s 2016 mutual evaluation found Canada's regime achieved good results in some areas but had gaps in sectors such as legal services, real estate and online casinos, rating it "compliant" or "largely compliant" with 27 of 40 recommendations.
+A 2021 follow-up report assessed Canada's progress on those gaps.

 Criticism

 In 2009, the Privacy Commissioner of Canada reported that FINTRAC was receiving and retaining personal information beyond its remit, in breach of the Privacy Act, and that this "presents an unquestionable risk to privacy by making available for use or disclosure personal information which should never have been obtained."
+Follow-up audits in 2013 and 2017 found the problem persisted.
+The 2017 audit found roughly 230,000 transactions below the reporting threshold had been retained without legal authority, though it noted incremental improvements.

+The 2022 Cullen Commission inquiry into money laundering in British Columbia found FINTRAC disclosed too little intelligence to local law enforcement and that reporting entities engaged in high-volume, low-value "defensive filing."
+This followed years of reporting on the "Vancouver model," in which cash allegedly laundered through B.C. casinos was reinvested in real estate, with one 2019 estimate putting the resulting flow at up to CA$5.3 billion.